adityakmehrotra/Wordle-Solver/README.md

 # Acknowledgments
 Thanks to all the contributors who have invested their time and effort in improving this project.
-Special thanks to AWS for hosting services.

-### Last Updated
-08/13/2024

 [Python]: https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white
 [Python-url]: https://python.org/